 By clicking on the link below, I confirm that I have read, understand and agree to comply with all of the restrictions set forth above and that my country of residence and current location is not the United States, Australia, Canada, Hong Kong, Japan, New Zealand, South Africa or Singapore or any other jurisdiction in which such a distribution or such access is unlawful.

-THE RESPONSIBILITY THEMES ARE BASED on a materiality analysis conducted in 2019.
-For the materiality analysis, we used our customers’ feedback and questions as the stakeholder viewpoint, we interviewed analysts and investors, and used the information gathered from employee surveys.
-Kamux’s key stakeholders include our customers, personnel, owners, partners, authorities and decision-makers as well as the car industry.
+KAMUX HAS THREE RESPONSIBILITY themes that cover material responsibility topics.
+For specifying the themes and the topics, we have used our customers’ feedback and questions as the stakeholder viewpoint, interviewed analysts and investors, and examined the information gathered from employee surveys.
+Kamux’s key stakeholders include our customers, personnel, owners, partners, authorities, and decision-makers as well as the car industry.

 You can see the three responsibility themes on the left.

 IN 2020, WE ADJUSTED OUR GOALS AND PERFORMANCE METRICS.
 Our guiding principle is that the metrics focus on the most essential topics and give a comprehensive picture of the responsibility of our operations.
-We will continue developing the monitoring of metrics and data collection also in the coming years.
+We develop monitoring of the metrics and data collection as part of the business.

 We are committed to contributing to the United Nations’ global Sustainable Development Goals (SDGs) in our operations.
 Especially goals 4, 8 and 12 are central to Kamux.

-A considerable aspect in Kamux’s impact is supporting people’s mobility, transportation of goods, and societal infrastructure.
+A considerable aspect in Kamux’s impact is supporting people’s mobility, the transportation of goods, and societal infrastructure.
+The modeling emphasized value creation for society.
 We make it possible for many people to purchase a newer car.
 In addition, the company supports the overall functioning of society by offering employment and paying taxes.